jhass/crystal-gobject/README.md

 There's a very work in progress documentation generator under the `gi-doc` target.
 Note it is a modified version of the Crystal compiler's doc generator and thus compiles almost the entire compiler, thus compiling this tool takes as much time and resources as compiling the compiler does.
-Also libraries as Gtk are huge!
+Also libraries such as Gtk are huge!
 Generating for Gtk and its dependencies will take a long time and generate about a gigabyte of documentation.